Course Descriptions

 A basic course in first level algebra.
 Topics studied include open sentences, systems of equations, graphing of linear functions, polynomials, factoring, algebraic fractions, exponents, radicals, quadratic conditions, absolute values, and practical applications.
 A graphing calculator is required.

-Entry skills / Prerequisite: Basic math, including addition, subtraction, multiplication and division, as well as, fractions, percents, decimals, whole numbers and ratios, and successful completion of a Pre-Algebra course recommended.
+Prerequisite: Basic math, including addition, subtraction, multiplication and division, as well as, fractions, percents, decimals, whole numbers and ratios.
+Successful completion of a Pre-Algebra course is recommended.

 Algebra 2[edit]